M^3ashy: Multi-Modal Material Synthesis via Hyperdiffusion: Additional Background

 The attention mechanism computes a weighted combination of values based on the relevance of each value to a given query.
 In the context of self-attention (or scaled dot-product attention) in transformer models~\cite{vaswani2017attention}, this process involves three main components: queries ($\rv{q}$), keys ($\rv{k}$), and values ($\rv{v}$).
 In summary, the attention mechanism dynamically focuses on relevant parts of the input by computing similarity scores between queries and keys, normalizing these scores, and using them to weight the values.
 This allows models to capture dependencies across elements in a sequence, making attention a powerful tool for handling long-range dependencies in data.

 Given an input sequence of embeddings $\rv{X}$ (\eg, word embeddings in NLP or patch embeddings in vision), we first transform it into three different linear projections:

 where \( W_\rv{q} \), \( W_\rv{k} \), and \( W_\rv{v} \) are learnable weight matrices.
 These projections represent the queries, keys, and values, respectively.
 The attention score between each query and key is then computed as the dot product \( \rv{q} \cdot \rv{t} \).
 This results in a matrix of scores that represents the similarity between each element in the sequence.
-To stabilize gradients and prevent large values in the dot-product computation, the scores are scaled by the square root of the dimensionality of the queries/keys \( \sqrt{d_\rv{k}} \), where \( d_\rv{k} \) is the dimension of the key vectors.
+To stabilize gradients and prevent large values in the dot-product computation, the scores are scaled by the square root of the dimensionality of the queries/keys \( \sqrt{d_\rv{k}} \).
 The scaled scores are \( \frac{\rv{q} \cdot \rv{t}}{\sqrt{d_k}} \).

 The scaled scores are passed through a softmax function, producing attention weights that sum to 1.
 This step converts the scores into probabilities, indicating the relevance of each value with respect to each query.
 These attention weights are used to compute a weighted sum of the values.
 Specifically, the output of the attention mechanism is